Lightweight Latent Reasoning for Narrative Tasks

+For \textbf{Mixture-of-Inputs} We evaluated performance on the validation set while sweeping the $\beta$ hyper-parameter $[0.25, 0.5, 1.0, 2.0, 4.0]$ based on the advice presented in \citet{zhuang_text_2025}.
+We selected the best performing $\beta$ for test-set evaluation ($0.5$ for Flawed Fictions, $4.0$ for NCP).

-For training-free methods we perform a small hyper-parameter sweep across temperature, top-p, and top-k on the validation set, following previous work \citep{su_token_2025,zhang_soft_2025}.
-Training hyper-parameters were selected from the default configurations presented in earlier work \citep{hao_training_2025,tan_think_2025}, and when applicable adjusted to full-parameter fine-tuning.
+For training-free methods (\textbf{Soft-Thinking and Mixture-of-Inputs}) we perform a small hyper-parameter sweep across temperature (0.6, 0.7), top-p (0.8, 0.95), and top-k (20, 30) on the validation set, following previous work \citep{su_token_2025,zhang_soft_2025}.
+For Soft-Thinking we also test gumbel and dirichlet (False+False or True+True).